jshehan29/stock-analysis/README.md

 ### 2017 Stock Data Analysis

-The returns were mostly positive for the twelve stocks under investigation in 2017 ranging from -7.2% for TERP to over 199% for DQ.
+The returns were mostly positive for the twelve stocks under investigation in 2017 ranging from -7.2% for TERP to over 199% for DQ as shown in Fig. 5.
 The total daily volumes ranged from nearly 36,000,000 for DQ to over 782,000,000 for SPWR.
 It is interesting to note that although DQ saw the lowest total daily volume, it did see the highest return.

 ![2017_data_refactored](./Resources/VBA_Challenge_2017.png)
 *Figure 5.
 2017 stock performance and refactored code execution speed*